 Remember – not all fires are preventable – but, you can do your share to lower the chances of a home fire by simply keeping these three steps in mind and having a family escape plan should a fire break out.

 You may also want to keep your homeowners insurance in mind when it comes to protecting your investment and your safety.
 Don’t cut corners.
 Make sure you’re getting the best homeowners insurance rates available.
-Why not get a free homeowners insurance quote today?
+Call Freeway Insurance at (800) 777-5620 to get a free quote from a live agent.
+You can also get a free homeowners insurance quote online.